Paris Metro

 The first line opened without ceremony on 19 July 1900, during the World's Fair (Exposition Universelle).
-The system expanded quickly until World War I and the core was complete by the 1920s.
+The system expanded quickly until World War I, with its core complete by the 1920s.
 Extensions into the suburbs were started in the 1930s.
 The network reached saturation after World War II and new trains were built in order to allow higher traffic, but further improvements were limited by the network's design and, in particular, the short distances between stations.
-In 1998, Line 14 was opened with the intention to relieve RER A. Eastbound extension of Line 11 towards in 2024, is the network's most recent extension.
-A large expansion program known as the Grand Paris Express (GPE) is currently under construction with four new orbital Métro lines (named lines 15, 16, 17 and 18) around the Île-de-France region, outside the limits of Paris, in order to alleviate the traffic on the near-exclusively radial historic network.
-Further plans exist for Line 1 east, Line 7 north, Line 10 east, Line 12 south and a merger of Lines 3bis and 7bis, as well as a new proposed Line 19 in the city's northernmost urbanized suburbs.
+In 1998, Line 14 opened with the intention to relieve RER A. The eastbound extension of Line 11 towards in 2024 is the network's most recent extension.
+A large expansion programme known as the Grand Paris Express (GPE) is currently under construction with four new orbital Metro lines (named lines 15, 16, 17 and 18) around the Île-de-France region, outside the limits of Paris, in order to alleviate the traffic on the near-exclusively radial historic network.
+Further plans exist for Line 1 east, Line 7 north, Line 10 east, Line 12 south and a merger of Lines 3bis and 7bis, as well as a new proposed Line 19 in the city's northernmost urbanised suburbs across the Val-d'Oise department.

-Besides the Métro, central Paris and its urban area are served by five RER lines (602 km or 374 mi with 257 stations), fourteen tramway lines (186.6 km or 115.9 mi with 278 stations), nine Transilien suburban trains (1,299 km or 807 mi with 392 stations), in addition to three VAL lines at Charles de Gaulle Airport and Orly Airport.
-This makes Paris one of the cities in the world best served by public transportation.
-Despite the network's uniform architecture, several of its stations stand out at the hand of their unique design.
-The Métro itself has become an icon in popular culture, being frequently featured in cinema and mentioned in music.
-In 2021, the RATP started offering an umbrella lending service at several Métro and RER stations, highlighting the Métro's own rabbit mascot, which advises children on staying away from the closing doors.
+Besides the Metro, central Paris and its urban area are served by five RER lines (602 km or 374 mi with 257 stations), fourteen tramway lines (186.6 km or 115.9 mi with 278 stations), nine Transilien suburban trains (1,299 km or 807 mi with 392 stations), in addition to three VAL lines at Charles de Gaulle Airport and Orly Airport.
+This makes Paris one of the best served cities by public transportation in the world.
+Despite the network's uniform architecture, several of its stations stand out because of their unique design.
+The Metro itself has become an icon in popular culture, being frequently featured in cinema and mentioned in music.
+In 2021, the RATP started offering an umbrella lending service at several Metro and RER stations, highlighting the Metro's own rabbit mascot, which advises children on staying away from the closing doors.